Olivaint Conference of Belgium

+Characteristic of the association is that the male members wear an 'Olivaint tie' with the society's logo during activities.

 The association is a member of the Politeia Community, an international network of similar organizations like Olivaint Conférence and Studentenforum im Tönissteiner Kreis.
 The Olivaint Conference of Belgium is a sister organisation of the Oxford Union Society.

 Activities

-Its main activity is organizing bimonthly thematic workshops.
+Its main activity is organizing bimonthly thematic meetings.
 These meetings take place at the University Foundation in Brussels on Saturday afternoons.
 During these meetings, the students hold oral speaking exercises following the Chatham House Rule.
 Those public speaking exercises allow students to become acquainted with effective speech techniques.
 These exercises are judged by an experienced corrector, which enables the student to significantly improve his/her speech level.
 After those exercises the members have the opportunity to meet with prominent actors of the Belgian socio-economic, political, academic and cultural scene.

 In addition to the thematic workshops, members have to contribute with written articles to the magazine “Contact”.

 An eloquence contest, sponsored by the InBev-Baillet Latour Fund, among its members is organised once a year.
 The event is opened to former and non-members.

 At the end of each academic year a study session abroad, under he patronage of the national and regional ministers of Foreign Affairs, is organised.
 After the trip, a report is published.